How to Hide a WooCommerce Shop from Guests, so only Logged In Users can see it

 How to hide a WooCommerce shop from non logged in users

 If you like what I’ve described above, the good news is that it’s really easy to set up.
 Here’s how to do it.
-I have assumed that you already have a WordPress website with WooCommerce set up, and you’re ready to hide the WooCommerce shop from logged out visitors.
+I have assumed that you already have a WP website with WooCommerce set up, and you’re ready to hide the WooCommerce shop from logged out visitors.

 - Buy WooCommerce Private Store.
 Download the plugin files and license key from the order confirmation page or the email receipt.

 - Log in to the WordPress admin and go to Plugins > Add New.

 - Click ‘Upload’ and then ‘Browse’ and upload the plugin files you downloaded in step 1.